Vicki Marsh: Science and Society

 VM: Perhaps I can talk about some of the areas that I have been directly involved in (without assuming those are the most important!)

-There were a series of projects that worked through the feasibility and proof of principal of a malaria control programe, moving up to national level, includingrying to evaluate the programme at the national level and how that kind of strategy would work.
+There were a series of projects that worked through the feasibility and proof of principle of a malaria control programe, moving up to national level, including trying to evaluate the programme at the national level and how that kind of strategy would work.